bakzonehey/create-your-own-adventure/english/wake-up/vigilante/escape/escape.md

 His gaze ran from your bare feet and stopped at your chest, a dark smile appeared on his face.

-You suddenly felt self-conscious of how ridiculous you must looked, stripped of everything except the skin-tight, deep-v leotart.
+You suddenly felt self-conscious of how ridiculous you must looked, stripped of everything except the skin-tight, deep-v leotard.

 "Finally awake?
 How many time was that now?
 You must have hold the record of most knocked out vigilante of something by now..."